 Moving day will be chaotic.
 There will be boxes, a moving van and an empty house.
-These changes could be stressful for your animal.
+These changes could be stressful for your dog.
 Keep them away from the moving zone.
 Ask friends or family to look after your pet for a few hours as you move.
-There’s also the option of dropping your pet into a kennel for the day.
+There’s also the option of dropping your dog into a kennel for the day.

 Pet Relocation Companies

-Pet relocation companies are incredibly helpful for the big move.
-These pet transfer companies deal with animals on a daily basis, which will take the stress off getting your pet to your new place.
+Pet relocation companies are incredibly helpful for the big move and deal with animals on a daily basis.
+This will take the stress off getting your pet to your new place.

-Try to book a direct flight to your new home if possible to minimise travelling time and the stress on your animal.
+Try to book a direct flight to your new home if possible to minimise travelling time and the stress on your dog.

-Your pet’s travel container will need to be approved according to international standards.
+Your dog’s travel container will need to be approved according to international standards.
 Be sure that your pet has room to stand up and turn around inside their crate.